 In this patient population, opportunistic fungal infections can be refractory to treatment and require oral or intravenous systemic antifungal medications.
-Patients who use partial or complete dentures should also disinfect the tissue-bearing surfaces of these prostheses, as the fungal organ-
+Patients who use partial or complete dentures should also disinfect the tissue-bearing surfaces of these prostheses, as the fungal organisms can remain viable in the porosities in the acrylic.
+The failure to eradicate these organisms will allow for a cycle of re-inoculation of the tissues with C. albicans and a perpetuation of the oral candidiasis.
+Dental treatment should be deferred until the fungal infection has been eradicated, as systemic dissemination can occur through breaks in the tissue.

-This HIV/AIDS patient presented with a secondary acute oral pseudomembranous candidiasis infection.

-Source: Sol Silverman, Jr., DDS
+This HIV/AIDS patient presented with a secondary acute oral pseudomembranous candidiasis infection.Source: Sol Silverman, Jr., DDSImage 5